University of Reading cookie policy

 Roger joined the Department of Archaeology at the University of Reading in January 2011, after ten years at UCL Institute of Archaeology.
 From 1988 to 1995, he was Director of the British School of Archaeology in Iraq, and from 1996 to 2001 he was Director of the British Institute of Archaeology at Ankara.

-His research interests have always been intertwined with extensive field activity.
-He served as Field Director at major projects including Çatalhöyük in Turkey (Neolithic project), Abu Salabikh in Iraq (Sumerian city) and Tell Brak in Syria (multi-period site).
-He has directed his own field projects at Jemdet Nasr in Iraq (proto-literate period) and a multi-period survey in north-central Turkey, Project Paphlagonia.
+His research interests have always involved extensive field activity.
+He served as Field Director at projects including Çatalhöyük in Turkey (Neolithic project), Abu Salabikh in Iraq (Sumerian city) and Tell Brak in Syria (multi-period).
+He has directed field projects at Jemdet Nasr in Iraq (proto-literate period) and a multi-period survey in north-central Turkey, Project Paphlagonia, as well as multiple field seasons on Neolithic sites in Iraq and Iran.
 All his field projects have been published.
 He has also published widely on many aspects of the ancient Near East.

-Roger was Chairman of the British Institute for the Study of Iraq, 2006-2012, a self-funding organisation which has been instrumental in multiple initiatives regarding the archaeology and cultural heritage of Iraq.
-He is a Fellow of the Society of Antiquaries of London, and a Peer Review College member of both the Arts and Humanities Research Council and the Economic and Social Research Council.
+Roger was Chairman of the British Institute for the Study of Iraq, 2006-2012, an organisation which has been instrumental in multiple initiatives regarding the archaeology and cultural heritage of Iraq.
+He is a Fellow of the British Academy, and of the Society of Antiquaries of London, and a Peer Review College member of the Arts and Humanities Research Council.
+He is a Corresponding Fellow of the German Archaeological Institute.

 External responsibilities